anishsamant/BlockchainKickstarterApp/README.md

 node compile.js
 ```

-#### 4. Inside the deploy.js file add your meta mask seed words and infura endpoint for rinkeby test network as mentioned in the file.
+#### 4. Inside the deploy.js file add your meta mask seed words and infura endpoint (Create an account [here](https://infura.io/) to setup the endpoint) for rinkeby test network as mentioned in the file.
 Run the deploy.js file after making the changes.
 ```
 node deploy.js
 ```